echo-health/training-materials/README.md

 For more examples and ideas, visit: https://docs.docker.com/get-started/
 ```
 So, it turns out we're running the wrong container, or don't have it locally.
+Good to note: if this was a pod controlled by a CronJob, this wouldn't be a "fail", just a "completed".
+Pods ran by deployments are expected to never end execution.